-ComCare Long-Term Assistance is targeted at individuals who are unable to work due to old age, illness or disability, have limited or no means of income, and have little or no family support.
-Individuals receive cash assistance for their daily living expenses, Medifund assistance for medical bills, as well as additional assistance for other essential items.
-They may also be linked up with community-based agencies for other assistance or services, such as home help, befriending and placement in day centres, to support their living in the community.
+ComCare Long-Term Assistance supports individuals who are permanently unable to work due to old age, illness or disability, have limited or no means of income, and have little or no family support.
+Beneficiaries receive cash assistance for their daily living expenses, support for medical expenses at polyclinics and government/restructured hospitals, as well as additional assistance for medical consumables and other essential items if needed.
+They may also be linked up with community-based agencies for other assistance or services, such as home help, befriending, and access to Senior Activity Centres to support their living in the community.

-- 4,261 unique households assisted with ComCare Long-Term Assistance in FY2018 - 4,495 unique individuals assisted with ComCare Long-Term Assistance in FY2018 - \$22.92 million disbursed in FY2018
+- 4,156 unique households assisted with ComCare Long-Term Assistance in FY2019 - 4,373 unique individuals assisted with ComCare Long-Term Assistance in FY2019 - \$25.90 million disbursed in FY2019